 Breaking does not mean that your hair is not growing, but that the damage is occurring at the same rate or even faster than the growth in that area – usually the hairline, the top of the head, the nape or the nape.

-1. Is your hair breaking?
+1. Is your hair breaking off at the crown?

 Irregular, much shorter ends: Do you notice a group of strands that look shorter and don’t match the rest of your hair, even though you haven’t cut it recently?
 It is more likely to be a break and you should contact your stylist for a cut, cut or advice on how to fix it.

 Tangle hair: The cuticles of damaged hair are rough and result in many knots and tangles – whether you are in the shampoo phase in the bath or on the third day of shaping after shampooing.

 Excessive dryness: does your hair remain dry and brittle even after using the most nutritious products during and after bathing?
 This is a sign that the hair cuticles are damaged and are unable to retain moisture.

 Doing the best is good in many ways, but not when it comes to hair.
 So coloring, straightening, styling with daily heat and tightening with tight hairstyles are to blame when your strands are anything but excellent.
 Especially if you don’t add more love than protective shine, as little heat as possible, heat protectors, lots of conditioning and mask, and daily leave-in conditioners and moisturizers.

 3. How to end the broken hair – how to stop hair breakage at the crown?